Carl Severing: Beginning of National Socialist rule

 The SPD was restricted in how it could conduct its election campaign for the Reich and state election in March 1933.
 Severing was allowed to give only two campaign speeches.
 He was arrested on charges of embezzling state funds but was released for the 23 March Reichstag session that dealt with the Enabling Act of 1933, which allowed the chancellor (Hitler) to enact laws without the involvement of the Reichstag.
 Severing was the last to cast his vote.
 He reported, "The presence of the SA and SS in the corridors and in the meeting room … intensified the threatening tone of the proclamation. ...
 With the 'No' card in my raised right hand, I walked from my seat through the rows of SA and SS men to vote."
 Severing did not participate in the vote on an enabling act for Prussia on 18 May 1933 because he had already resigned his seat in the state parliament.

-Severing chose not emigrate after the Nazis gained power in Germany.
+Severing decided against emigration after the Nazis gained power in Germany.
 He did not want to leave his followers, especially those in Bielefeld, nor could he imagine a life abroad.
 Until the SPD was banned in June, he was part of the SPD leadership around Paul Löbe that fought the exile party's claim to leadership at home.
 After that he sought to adapt to the new circumstances.